 Some traffic situations or scenarios that lead to losing visual of the Subject or Target

 Budget – It's generally a balance of Risk & Reward.
 If the risk is higher budgets should reflect the need to investigate, in an effort to attempt to learn more and possibly mitigate whatever is reasonable given the case specifics.

 Equipment for video recording is generally not understood from the client’s perspective.
 As a Professional Private Investigator for 23 years, having traveled domestically and internationally conducting surveillance.
 One of the things 100% within the control of a Surveillance Operative, is what equipment they CHOOSE to USE in order to obtain video evidence.

-Key points, functions or specifications necessary in selecting primary video recording device or system.
+Key points, functions, or specifications necessary in selecting a primary video recording device or system.

 Optical + Digital zoom

 Image stabilization of some type (optical is best)

 General entry-level cost for these specifications for a Camcorder, DSLR or Mirrorless camera start at about $1000.00 + tax

 Earlier I outlined things out of the Investigator's control and things that are.
 Equipment is 100% a choice.

 The 2 main functions listed above, that cannot and must not be overlooked or dismissed.